Saturday’s EF4 tornado in Iowa rated state’s strongest since 2013

 No tornado as far north as Saturday’s has ever been rated so powerful so early in the year.

-While March has historically seen a number of infamous United States twisters, many of them either strike well south of Iowa, or much closer to the end of the month.
+While March has historically seen a number of infamous U.S. twisters, many of them strike well south of Iowa or much closer to the end of the month.
 This is because tornadoes require warm, moist air to form, which is generally quite difficult to find in the Midwest so early.

 Somewhat reliable tornado records extend back to 1880 in the United States.
-In that time, only two so-called violent tornadoes, which obtain ratings of at least a four on the Fujita/Enhanced Fujita scale, have been recorded north of 40 degrees latitude before March 6.
+In that time, only two “violent” tornadoes, with ratings of at least a four on the Fujita/Enhanced Fujita scale, have been recorded north of 40 degrees latitude before March 6.
 One F4 struck Ohio on Feb.
 18, 1992, and another crossed from Missouri into Iowa on Jan.
 24, 1967.
-But Saturday’s tornado was around 1 degree further north than either of these twisters.
+But Saturday’s tornado was around 1 degree further north than either of those twisters.

-A map of all EF4+ tornadoes in the United States that struck between January and March during the modern record shows that many of the early-year violent tornadoes to strike the U.S. do so much further south than Iowa.
+A map of all EF4+ tornadoes in the United States that struck between January and March according to modern records shows that many of the early-year violent tornadoes to strike the United States do so much farther south than Iowa.

 An event of unexpected intensity